-Facebook slammed for deleting iconic Vietnam War photo
+Facebook slammed for deleting iconic Vietnam War napalm girl photo

 Related: Facebook ditches humans in favor of algorithms for trending news

-His complaint highlights growing concern about Faceboo' (FB, Tech30)s vast and expanding influence over news and other content seen by more than a billion people around the world.
+His complaint highlights growing concern about Facebook's vast and expanding influence over news and other content seen by more than a billion people around the world.

 "You create rules that don't distinguish between child pornography and famous war photographs," Hansen wrote to Zuckerberg.
 "Then you practice these rules without allowing space for good judgment."